-- Doors should be vertical paneled or planked and may incorporate glass. - Doors may not include Diagonal, X-Bracing or Z-Braced Planks or Panels. - Doors should be painted or stained colors similar to the body of the home to lessen their visual impact. - Single car garage doors are preferred.
-The use of single doors allows for more variety in the garage elevation. - Three car garages are permitted in the Cottage Homes area but must incorporate a tandem garage to do so.
-Garages may only have a max. of 2 garage doors. - No garage door over 9' high will be approved.
+- Doors should be vertical paneled or planked and may incorporate glass. - Doors may not include Diagonal, X-Bracing or Z-Braced Planks or Panels. - Doors should be painted colors similar to the body of the home to lessen their visual impact. - Single car garage doors are preferred.
+The use of single doors allows for more variety in the garage elevation.

+- Three car garages are permitted in the Cottage Homes area but must incorporate tandem garages.
+Garages may only have 2 garage doors. - No garage door over 9' high will be approved.